Maseeha (TV series)

-Maseeha is a Pakistani drama serial directed by Nain Maniar, written by Qaisra Hayaat and produced by Shahzad Nasib and Samina Humayun Saeed It began airing from 8 May 2012 on Hum TV.
+Maseeha (مسیحا) is a Pakistani drama serial directed by Nain Maniar, written by Qaisra Hayat and produced by Shahzad Nasib and Samina Humayun Saeed.
+It began airing from 8 May 2012 on Hum TV.

 Plot

 Maseeha revolves around the sacrifices of a young girl who leaves her rich parents to marry her middle-class boyfriend.
 She does her level best to adjust to his family and takes care of his ill mother and two sisters when he goes abroad, but to no avail.
 Then a saviour enters her life, or does he?